aminnurrasyid/recyclable-image-classification/README.md

 # ♻️ Computer Vision in Recycling Management via Convolutional Neural Network(CNN)
 this is my group project for Machine Learning Course at University.
-It's our first hands-on experience on neural network. thanks to maryam, fadh, sarah(will add as contributors soon)
+It's our first hands-on experience on neural network.<br/>
+*thanks to maryam, fadh, sarah. (will add as contributors soon)*

 objective : classify organic and non-organic material in form of images<br/>